AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/managing-repositories.md

 ![Delete](assets/repository-delete.png)

 Deleting a repository makes its name unusable for any new repositories created in the future.
-If you attempt to use the same name, you encounter the following error message:
+If you attempt to add a repository using the same name of a deleted repository, you encounter the following error message:

 `Repository name should be unique within organization.`